Baby supplies you needNewborn care - baby supplies

 As you prepare for your baby to come home, you will want to have many items ready.
 If you are having a baby shower, you can put some of these items on your gift registry.
 You can buy other items on your own before your baby is born.

-The more you plan ahead, the more relaxed and ready you'll be when your baby arrives.
+The more you plan ahead, the more relaxed and ready you will be when your baby arrives.

 Below is a list of items you will need.